Rolat-Inc/2024_RokuClassChannel/README.md

-# 2024_RokuClassChannel
+# Creating Roku Channels using BrightScript and SceneGraph

-This repository contains the source code and project files for the course creating Roku channels using BrightScript and SceneGraph.
+Welcome to the repository for the course "Creating Roku Channels using BrightScript and SceneGraph" by Rolat Inc. This course is designed to teach you how to develop custom Roku channels from scratch, covering everything from the basics of BrightScript programming to advanced SceneGraph techniques.